-House GOP Tax Plan Would Hit Grad Students With Massive Tax Hike
+Grad Students Would Be Hit By Massive Tax Hike Under House GOP Plan

 There are a lot of anxious graduate students at universities around the country right now.